geo-python/site/source/lessons/L5/pandas-basics.rst

    Here, we don't even need to store ``dataFrame['TEMP']`` as a separate series in order to find the mean value using the ``mean()`` method.
 |
-7. One useful function to get an overview of the basic statistics for all attributes in your DataFrame is to use ``describe()`` -function.
+7. One useful function to get an overview of the basic statistics for all attributes in your DataFrame is the ``describe()`` function.

    .. ipython:: python

     dataFrame.describe()

-   Here, you can right away get the basic statistical information about all your attributes (min, max, count, std, mean, quartiles).
+   Here, you can quickly get the basic statistical information about all your attributes (min, max, count, std, mean, quartiles).
 |
 8. Finally, there are occasions where you'll need to convert data in a Series to another data type.
    If you're planning to print a large number of value to the screen, for instance, it might be helpful to have those values as character strings.